Why do kids need to learn parenting skills? To become empathetic individuals today and nurturing parents tomorrow..

-Most students leave high school without learning the necessary parenting skills to function as effective and nurturing parents.
+Most students leave high-school with no training or education in this area.
 In 2011, there were over 32,000 reports of child abuse/neglect in Harris County alone.
-Ineffective and abusive parenting are significant contributing factors to many social and health problems, including:
+Ineffective and/or abusive parenting is a significant contributing factor to many social and health problems, including:

 - Substance abuse